sudoTinaW/blog/_posts/2020-08-04-binary-tree.md

 Analysis:

 The ancestor is the first node that diverse 2 nodes into left and right sub tree. **If we find a node, whose left subtree contains one target node, and right subtree contains another target node, the node is the lowest common ancestor** However, there is a special case, which is, one of the target node is another target node's child.
-For this case, we shall return the first target node we found during the top-down traverse.
+For this case, we shall return the parent one.

-We shall compare from the root to the leaf to see weather any node equal the target node (A or B).
-If we find any target node, we shall return it. if a node's left subtree contains a node, right subtree contains another node, the node is the lowest common ancestor.
-If we find target A and B are in the same subtree, then the first node we find in the top-down direction is the lowest common ancestor.

-This question is a variation of finding a node from binary tree.
-Once we find a target, we will return that target directly from that node.
-If a node contains both targets on its left and right subtrees alone bottom-up returning direction, the node is the lowest common ancestor.
-We won't search the whole tree to the bottom, instead, we will return if we find any node A or B. If A or B is on the same side of tree, we need to find the topper one.
-Therefore, we have to return the first finding in the top-down direction, i.e., if we find a target, we shall return before we call the recursion.
+If we need to find node A from one subtree and B from the other subtree, which is finding result from both left and right subtrees.
+We shall use bottom-up traversal.
+What is more, this question shall return once we find one node instead of two nodes, because the lowest common ancestor must be any node equal to or above the finding node.
+At the same time, if one node is a child of the other, the first node we met along top-down traversal will be the ancestor.

 ```java
     public TreeNode lowestCommonAncestor(TreeNode root, TreeNode A, TreeNode B) {